MarcoStb1993/robot_statemachine/statemachine/README.md

 Furthermore, a checkbox enables setting the reverse mode manually.
 When the box is checked the robot moves in reverse.
 A button next to the checkbox enables stopping the navigation when a simple navigation goal was set through RViz.

 When using [RViz](http://wiki.ros.org/rviz), waypoints can be set by utilizing the **Plant Waypoint Tool** (Hotkey: "w").
-It can be added through the plus button (Add a new tool) in the toolbar and then choosing *PlantWaypointTool* under *statemachine_rviz_plugins*.
+It can be added through the plus button (Add a new tool) in the toolbar and then choosing *PlantWaypointTool* under *rsm_rviz_plugins*.
 This enables putting waypoints on the ground plane, determining their x- and y-coordinates, and orientate them  in yaw by dragging the mouse in the desired direction.
 They are depicted as [interactive markers](http://wiki.ros.org/interactive_markers) with a flagpole mesh and the number of the waypoint above.
 Accordingly, an interactive marker display needs to be added with the topic name *waypoint_markers/update* to show them.
 The color of the marker corresponds to the waypoint's status: blue is the default color, green means the waypoint has been visited and red that it is unreachable.

 The displayed markers are interactive and can be seen below.
 Using the circle around them, they can be dragged in the desired direction, changing their x-y-position and yaw-orientation.
 The arrows above and below can be used to drag them in the respective direction, altering it's z-coordinate.
 Clicking on the waypoint marker opens a menu that offers the options to set the routine to be executed when reaching the waypoint and to delete the waypoint.
 The routine can also be set to none.